 The 'Lancet' today also publishes a second study carried out by Professor Costello and colleagues using the same approach - women's groups - in Bangladesh.
 The study failed to reproduce the benefits of the India trial.
 However, in this case, the researchers believe that there were a number of issues that may have affected the outcome, including a failure to achieve the same coverage of women's groups and recruitment of pregnant women as the India trial.

 "Improving maternal and child health is amongst the greatest challenges facing global health workers.
 Every year, an estimated four million children worldwide die within the first month of their lives and progress in reducing this terrible number is desperately slow," says Sir Mark Walport, Director of the Wellcome Trust, which helped fund the trials.
 "Women's community groups in India and Nepal set up as part of this study provided many benefits: there was a very significant improvement in neonatal survival and in addition the groups provided women with improved social and support networks.
 However a parallel study in Bangladesh did not show the same benefits and there is much still to learn."

-All images: Women's support groups in Jharkhand, India.
+Image: Women's support group in Jharkhand, India.
 Credit: Sudharak Olwe

 Tripathy P et al. Effect of participatory intervention with women's groups on birth outcomes and maternal depression in Jharkhand and Orissa, India: A cluster-randomised controlled trial.
 Lancet 2010 [Epub ahead of print].

 Notes for editors